 My Facebook has been pinging with the obligatory back to school and starting school or daycare photos.
 It’s so cute and marks the beginning of a new journey for children and parents alike.
 It’s time to get back into a routine.

 So this week it’s back to reality in our household.
-My youngest is in her last year of Primary School and my eldest, well let’s just say he was very happy for me not to enter his Year 8 classroom.
+My youngest starts in Year 8 and my eldest, well let’s just say he was very happy for me not to enter his Year 10 classroom, so he went to early morning swimming training instead!
 It did tug at my heart strings that I was no longer needed for first day of school.
-It just felt like yesterday I dropped him off to Kindy and now he seems so grown up and independent.
+It just felt like yesterday I dropped him off at Kindy and now he seems so grown up and independent.
 Where do the years go?
 I know many of you reading this will just have little bubbas.
 However, those school years can seem like miles away but I assure you they will be here before you know it!

 Back to Routines